OpenNebula/docs/source/vmware_cluster_deployment/vmware_storage_setup/migrate_images_between_kvm_and_vcenter.rst

 QCOW2 Image to VMDK Datastore
 --------------------------------------------------------------------------------

-1. Go to MarketPlace and select the image in qcow2 format to be used in a vCenter cluster, then click on the **Import into Datastore** button.
+1. Go to Marketplace and select the image in qcow2 format to be used in a vCenter cluster, then click on the **Import into Datastore** button.

 .. image:: /images/market_migrate_qcow2_vmdk_1.png
     :align: center